Sudanese literature: Literature in English by writers with Sudanese roots

 Emtithal Mahmoud, who was born in Darfur in 1992, moved with her parents to the United States as a child.
 She became known as a spoken word poet and activist for refugees.
 In 2015, she won the Individual World Poetry Slam championship and has since published her first collections of poems in English, entitled Sisters' Entrance.

-K. Eltinaé is an award winning Sudanese poet of Nubian descent, based in Spain.
+K. Eltinaé is a Sudanese poet of Nubian descent, based in Spain.
 His work has appeared in magazines such as World Literature Today and the African American Review, as well as in The Ordinary Chaos of Being Human: Tales from Many Muslim Worlds, among other publications.
 His debut collection The Moral Judgement of Butterflies won the 2019 International Beverly Prize for Literature.
 He is the recipient of the Visionary Arts Memorial Reza Abdoh Poetry Prize 2021.
 He also co-won the 2019 Dignity Not Detention Prize.

 Daoud Hari, who was born as a tribesman in the Darfur region of Western Sudan, wrote an autobiographical memoir in English about life and people in Darfur, entitled The Translator: A Tribesman's Memoir of Darfur.
 Through his story, he tried to bring further international attention to the plight of his people and country.

 In 2008, the autobiographical memoir about women's experiences with genocide and war in Darfur, called Tears of the Desert, was published by Halima Bashir.
 This Sudanese medical doctor chose her fictitious name in order to stay anonymous.
 The book was co-authored by British journalist Damian Lewis and published after Halima Bashir had found asylum in the U.K.

 Yassmin Abdel-Magied (born 1991), a Sudanese-Australian media presenter and writer, first became known for her outspoken engagement in community work and Australian media, including talks and blogs about her multicultural identity as a young Muslim woman in Australia.
-In 2016, she published her memoir called Yassmin's Story, and in 2019 a novel for young adults, entitled You Must Be Layla.
+In 2016, she published her memoir called Yassmin's Story, and in 2019 a novel for young adults, titled You Must Be Layla.

+Sudanese-American writer Fatin Abbas based her 2023 debut novel Ghost Season on her personal experience of working for an NGO in the border region between northern and southern Sudan.
+The story is set in the fictitious village Saaraya, a "flashpoint in the civil war between the Southern rebel movement and the Northern government based in Khartoum."